This post may contain affiliate links. As an Amazon Associate I earn from qualifying purchases.

 QUICK TIP: Niagara Falls is not in Buffalo, NY but they’re only 20 miles apart.
 Buffalo is the closest major airport, the nearest large city, and you can easily see both destinations in a single trip.

 Which side of Niagara Falls is better?
 Without question, the Canadian side of Niagara Falls is more popular.
 There are more hotels (including some with views), it has a better angle for seeing Horseshoe Falls, and frankly, most of Niagara Falls USA is rundown.

 But that doesn’t mean you should skip the New York side.
 This is where you’ll get up-close views of the American Falls.
 It’s also the launch point for my absolute favorite local attraction (Cave of the Winds, more details below).

-As of August 9, 2021 the Canadian border is open to American travelers…assuming you have proof of vaccination and are willing to upload proof on a government website ahead of time.
+As of August 2021 the Canadian border is open to American travelers…assuming you have a passport.
 If not, Niagara Falls USA is still a great option, not to mention the New York side is often cheaper to fly into and will save you long border crossings (Rainbow Bridge in particular can be terrible in peak summer season).

 In a perfect world, you’d visit both sides of the border, but if you can only visit Niagara Falls NY, don’t sweat it.

 Niagara Falls Waterfalls

 There are actually three Niagara Falls waterfalls: Horseshoe Falls, American Falls, and Bridal Veil Falls.

 None of them are anywhere near the tallest waterfalls in the world.
 What makes them impressive is the insane amount of water that flows over them: the volume is roughly 700,000 gallons per second during peak season.
 Even in lower volume periods, it’s still mighty impressive.